ninenox-dev/WebFaceDetectCheckIn/README.md

 ### Description

-1. Insert your model in project.
+1. Insert file your model in project.
 2. Change your model : file camera.py line 33 -> demo_clf = load('ann-age-gender-v1.ml')  # Your model for detect your face.

 ### Credits
-Most of the code credits to Miguel Grinberg, except that I made a small tweak.
-Thanks! http://blog.miguelgrinberg.com/post/video-streaming-with-flask
+credits to Miguel Grinberg for video-streaming-with-flask. http://blog.miguelgrinberg.com/post/video-streaming-with-flask

 ### Usage